zhichaoliu2/Trace/README.md

 ## Setup

+### Environment
-**Environment**: *Trace* is implemented in Python with `TensorFlow`.
+*Trace* is implemented in Python with `TensorFlow`.
 For large MS data, we recommend 32+ GB RAM for fast data processing and sufficient data storage capacity.
 A graphics processing unit (GPU) is recommended (but not required) to speed up the initial training of the model.

 To run *Trace*, following software/libraries should be installed: